renehorstmann/Pixelc/doc.md

 Here you can:
 - reset the animation size
 - ![img](doc/res2/button_repeat.png)  repeat the animated preview horizontally or vertically or both
-  - good to show repeated mod_tiles
+  - good to show repeated tiles
 - ![img](doc/res2/button_sec_fps.png)  reset all frame times via seconds or fps